 Please note that in accordance with HSE Covid-19 guidelines weddings are permitted to take place with up to 100 guests.
 However, to comply with Social Distancing regulations the maximum capacity of Crookstown church is 60, the maximum capacity of Moone is 50 and the maximum capacity of Kilmead is 35.

 If you are planning to marry in the Parishes of Narraghmore & Moone – congratulations.
 Your desire to marry in Church is your invitation to Christ to be at the heart of your relationship.
 It is this invitation that sets Sacramental Marriage apart.
+Sacramental Marriage is no mere legal contract it is an outward sign (a Sacrament) of the very life of the Trinity.
+It is an expression of your desire and willingness to live a life in imitation of the self-sacrificing love of Jesus Christ.
 Your wedding day is as special and as individual as you are.
 Everything about it should reflect your uniqueness, especially your ceremony.
 This is the one day in your lives when you have the opportunity to publicly express your love and make your own special promises and vows to each other.
 Planning your church marriage should begin with contacting the Parish Office to ensure that your desired date is available.

 Fixing the Date

 While you need only give three months notice of your intention to marry it is common practice for a couple to book the church a long time in advance.
 So it is important to contact the Parish Office to make sure that the church is available on the day you require.
 In cases where dispensations are required, a minimum of (6) six months notice of intention to marry is required by diocesan rules.